jennyelisa/liribot/README.md

 // Spotify API. in node user should be about to enter: node liri.js spotify-this-song +"song name here"
 // this will then log in terminal the: Artist, The song's name, a preview link of the song from Spotify, and the album that the song is from.
 If no song is returned terminal should  default to "The Sign" by Ace of Base

+//the command <do-what-it-says> should return whatever command is currently in the random.txt file.
+Currently in the random.txt file is says spotify-this, "I Want it That Way".
+The <do-what-it-says> command will then grab the var dataArr and will run the spotify-this and then will search the song name, "I Want it That Way".
+This was read from the random.txt file by using fs.readFile.
+It would then call on the Spotify API to run, as if they user the spotify-this-song command.

+link to images